samhiggie/Run2HTT_Combine_old/README.md

 (use `--help` to see options with these)

 - `MergeStats.py`: A complicated algorithm I wrote to try merging low stats bins to end up with all bin uncertainties < 30%.
 It affects sensitivities too much and so is no longer used, but contains some useful code.
+NO LONGER USED.

 - `PrepDecorrelatedCard.py`: A simple macro using regexes to try and make copies of distributions with year tags attached for use in correllating/decorrellating shapes in combine harvester models.
 Has a `--TrimYears` option for removing the years from histograms, instead of adding them if necessary

-- `SimpleMergeStats.py`: The now in use merging algorithm.
-It uses regexes to match categories and distributions, and simply halves the number of bins the last three slices of the Zero Jet PTH 0-10 category, and in the last slice of the VBF PTH GE 200 Category
+- `SimpleMergeStats.py`: A seperate simpler merging algorithm.
+It uses regexes to match categories and distributions, and simply halves the number of bins the last three slices of the Zero Jet PTH 0-10 category, and in the last slice of the VBF PTH GE 200 Category.
+NO LONGER USED.

 - `Smooth.py`: A simple shape smoothing tool used for smoothing out bad statistics in shape uncertainties.
 If it finds more than half the bins of a slice are the same between up and nominal or down and nominal shapes, it smooths out the ncertaintiy over all bins.
 It takes a large number of arguments to make sure it has all the right bins and slices, please run with `--help` to see all required options.
+NO LONGER USED.

 ### RunCombineFits.py